 GEM is a network of leading corporations, government laboratories, top universities, and top research institutions that enables qualified students from underrepresented communities to pursue graduate education in applied science and engineering.
 Through its membership in the National GEM Consortium, the College of Engineering is able to connect these students to paid fellowship and internship opportunities as well as career planning resources and connections.

 Virginia Tech is a member of the Rolls-Royce Research and University Technology Centre (UTC) program, a global network of 31 engineering research partners.
 As one of only three such centre’s in the United States, the UTC program has generated numerous opportunities for Virginia Tech engineering students especially in advanced systems diagnostics research.
 The UTC program has also laid the groundwork for one of Virginia Tech’s premier research abroad opportunities which includes Rolls-Royce and fellow UTC member, the University of Nottingham in the United Kingdom.

 The Commonwealth Center for Advanced Manufacturing (CCAM) is a consortium of private industry, government, and Virginia academic research institutions dedicated to the advancement of manufacturing research and innovation.
-As one of five academic institutions, Virginia Tech works in partnership with 29 private industry and government partners, Virginia Tech and its CCAM partners to help accelerate the translation and adoption of new manufacturing technologies into new markets.
-Research focus areas include: aerospace, mechanical, industrial, systems, and materials science engineering.
+As one of five academic institutions, Virginia Tech works in partnership with 29 private industry and government partners to help accelerate the translation and adoption of new manufacturing technologies into new markets.
+Research focus areas include aerospace, mechanical, industrial systems, and materials science engineering.
 CCAM’s primary research facilities are located in Prince George County, Virginia.